wschenk/minisiter/readme.md

 - `fly auth login` to authorize
 - `fly launch` to setup `fly.toml`
 - `fly deploy` to get it online
+- `fly wireguard reset` if you are having network errors

 ### Redis